kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 We acknowledge that it might be misleading to users.
 For Alpha, we described the possible divergence in the documentation.

-For Beta and GA, we will disallow the divergence between the priority of the `Pod` and the `PodGroup`.
+For Beta and GA, we enforce uniform priority across all entity types in a workload hierarchy:
-This will be done by the scheduler, which will fail scheduling of the `PodGroup`, once it observes such divergence.
+- API validation enforces that all templates (`PodGroupTemplate` and `CompositePodGroupTemplate`) in a `Workload` share the exact same `priority` and `priorityClassName`.
-This mechanism will follow a similar mechanism already implemented in scheduler that disallows `PodGroup` with pods having different `spec.schedulerName`.
+- In `kube-scheduler`, we disallow divergence between the `priority` of any entities across the workload hierarchy (`CompositePodGroup`s, `PodGroup`s, and both unscheduled and already-scheduled `Pod`s).
+If the scheduler observes any divergence between any of these entities, it fails scheduling of the group.

-We will check only the numerical value of the priority, not the priority class from which the value was derived.
+This mechanism follows a similar mechanism already implemented in the scheduler that disallows groups with pods having different `spec.schedulerName`.
-This information will be visible to the user in the description of the `PodScheduled` `Conditions` in the `Pod.Status` and `PodGroupInitiallyScheduled` in `PodGroup.Status`:
+We check the numerical value of the priority in the scheduler, and this information is visible to the user in the description of the `PodScheduled` condition in `Pod.Status`, `PodGroupInitiallyScheduled` in `PodGroup.Status`, and `CompositePodGroupInitiallyScheduled` in `CompositePodGroup.Status`:

 ```yaml
 Pod: